-Boyce is regional Australia’s trusted advisor in everything agricultural.
+Boyce is Australia’s trusted agricultural consulting company.

-Tap into Boyce’s niche agricultural skills and experience – and get set to thrive.
+Tap into Boyce’s niche agricultural skills and experience, and get set to thrive.

 Linda Mackellar joined Boyce Chartered Accountants as a cadet.
 She was soon appointed to the specialist Tax Focus Group and later as a Director.
-In 2003, Linda helped establish Boyce’s newest office, in Wagga; our client base there has since grown rapidly and considerably.
+In 2003, Linda helped establish Boyce’s newest office in Wagga; our client base there has since grown rapidly and considerably.

 Linda has a strong interest in mentoring team members, who benefit from her skills, experience and quality leadership.